WESLEYAN UNIVERSITY OFFICE OF PUBLIC SAFETY

 Officers working for the Office of Public Safety are equipped with vehicle immobilization devices known commonly as “boots.”
 These devices may be deployed on any vehicle in violation of university parking regulations at any time.

-Vehicles that remain booted for more than 24 hours will be charged additional fines at the rate of $30 per day until the removal of the boot from the vehicle and removal of the vehicle from the area.
+Vehicles that remain booted for more than 24 hours may be charged additional fines at the rate of $45 per day until the removal of the boot from the vehicle and removal of the vehicle from the area.

-The boot will be removed by Public Safety staff only after payment is received.
-Tampering with the boot will subject the owner/operator to an additional $100 fine and possible revocation of parking privileges.
+The boot will be removed by Public Safety staff only after the vehicle is confirmed as registered.
+Tampering with the boot will subject the owner/operator to an additional minimum $100 fine and possible revocation of parking privileges.
+Boot fees will be billed to the student account; cash is not needed at the time of removal.

 Guest Parking